 Documentation

 All 802.11 documents are disseminated in electronic format only, other than exceptional cases.
-Documents are only accepted if they adhere to the policies and procedures spelled out in this subclause.
+Documents are only accepted if they adhere to the policies and procedures described below.
+An 802.11 document shall be one of the following types:

-Types

-The document shall be one of the following types:

-Draft Standards and Amendments

 Agenda